crossplane/crossplane/design/design-doc-composition-functions.md

 // ResponseMeta contains metadata pertaining to a RunFunctionResponse. message ResponseMeta {
-  // An opaque string identifying the content of the request. string tag = 1;
+  // An opaque string identifying the content of the request.
+Must match the
+  // meta.tag of the corresponding RunFunctionRequest.
+  string tag = 1;

   // Time-to-live of this response.
-Idempotent functions with no side-effects
+Idempotent Functions with no side-effects
-  // (e.g. simple templating functions) may specify a TTL.
+  // (e.g. simple templating Functions) may specify a TTL.
 Crossplane may choose
   // to cache responses until the TTL expires. optional google.protobuf.Duration ttl = 2;
 }